Duxter7/GA-English-Notes/IT English 1 (A2).md

 ## 21-04-2025

 My husband and I see his friends every Friday
+My friend and I go to the gym